teapartydev/teapartydev-blog/README.md

-# PixelBend Blog
+# PixelBend

-Welcome to **PixelBend Blog** — a blog and knowledge base that serves as a community-driven resource for developers, engineers, and tech enthusiasts.
+Welcome to **PixelBend** — a blog and knowledge base that serves as a community-driven resource for developers, engineers, and tech enthusiasts.
 Inspired by the words of Richard Hamming, we aim to keep the "door open" for new insights, exchanges, and inspirations.
 Here, we share articles, tutorials, reflections, and guides about everything from programming principles to tech culture, productivity, and career development.

 ## ✨ What to Expect